-So, if you haven’t begun the dreaded family conversation about what you can afford to pay for college, the time is now.
+So, if you haven’t begun the dreaded family conversation about how much you can afford to pay for college, the time is now.
 But before you can sit down to talk, before you can know which colleges will be affordable and which will not, you will need to create a budget to learn what you are able to pay.
 And just as important, what you are willing to pay.
 This is no time for wishful thinking or magical realism.

-You have many non-discretionary expenses: mortgage or rent, car payments, insurance, groceries, healthcare costs, retirement contributions, etc. Add these up.
+You have many non-discretionary monthly expenses: mortgage or rent, car payments, insurance, groceries, healthcare costs, retirement contributions, etc. Add these up.
 Then, add up your discretionary expenses: restaurants, entertainment, travel, gifts, etc. Add the two figures together, and subtract it from your after-tax monthly income.
 Hopefully, there’s a surplus.
 Add to this sum the amount you can contribute from savings each month, and you have arrived at a figure available for college costs.

 Paying for college usually requires tightening the family belt, so if you can reduce your discretionary costs, that will help.
-College will be very expensive, but what you can contribute must be a number you can reach every month for nine consecutive months.
+College will be very expensive, but what you can contribute must be a number you can reach every month for nine consecutive months each year.

 Suppose after creating your budget you learn that you can contribute $20,000 a year towards your child’s college cost.
 How big a financial aid package will she require?
 If her dream school has a total cost of attendance (COA) of $70,000, then she will need a financial aid award of $50,000.
 But it’s important that you, and your child, understand long before it arrives in the mail what that package will look like.